If you have a request concerning your medical records, please visit our data subject request portal here.

 For other individuals, depending on your country or state and as required by law, you have the right to:

-- Access and receive a copy of your data; and
+- Access and receive a copy of your personal data;

 - Update, amend, delete or correct incomplete or inaccurate data;